 What to Do If….

 There Is a Bat Flying in Your Home

 Don’t panic!
-The bat is just as frightened as you, if not more.
-If the bat still will not you’re your home through open doors or windows, give us a call.
+The little bat is just as frightened as you, if not more.
+If the bat does not naturally leave your home when you usher it out through open window or door, please give us a call!
 We are trained and ready to help get bats out safely and keep them from coming right back in.